UAE Cost of Living 2026: Monthly Budget Breakdown

 housing costs and utilities

-Having covered monthly living costs, it helps to look specifically at housing and utilities, which are among the largest and most variable line items.
-You’ll find Dubai commands premium housing: average rent for a one-bedroom is about $1,500 and family units around $2,125; buying a three-bedroom villa typically exceeds $540,000 (≈2,000,000 DHS).
+Housing and utilities are among the largest and most variable costs you’ll face.
+Dubai commands a premium: average rent for a one-bedroom sits around $1,500, family units around $2,125, and buying a three-bedroom villa typically exceeds $540,000 (roughly 2,000,000 AED).
 Utilities in Dubai average $131 per individual and $203 for a family.
-Abu Dhabi trends lower: average rent for singles is around AED 3,500 (~$950).
-Sharjah is more affordable, with singles at AED 3,100 (~$850), affecting your monthly expenses and neighborhood choices.

-Note that visa sponsorship fees (approximately AED 500–1,500) and residence renewal costs should also be factored into annual budgets.
+Also factor in visa sponsorship fees (approximately AED 500 to 1,500) and residence renewal costs when projecting your annual budget.

 Metric Average price